 We’re working with federal and state agencies to develop a variety of statewide permits so more types of restoration can revitalize our degraded landscapes, habitat and wildlife populations.

 NOAA Expedited Permitting for Central Valley & Delta Restoration

-Improving aquatic, floodplain and streamside habitat is long overdue in California’s Central Valley – agricultural production and development have changed the landscape significantly, and restoration projects in this region can add up to big wins for water quality and quantity.
-To speed this process, we’re developing a simplified permit with the National Marine Fisheries Service (NMFS) for critical habitat restoration projects in the Central Valley, through the Sacramento and San Joaquin River watersheds and Delta.
-Currently slated for completion in 2018.
+Improving aquatic, floodplain and streamside habitat is long overdue in California’s Central Valley – agricultural production and development have changed the landscape significantly, and restoration projects in this region can add up to big wins for water quality, quantity and species’ habitat.
+To speed this process, we developed a simplified permit with the National Marine Fisheries Service (NMFS) for critical habitat restoration projects in the Central Valley, through the Sacramento and San Joaquin River watersheds and Delta.
+Currently slated for completion in Fall 2018.

 First-of-its-kind legislation enacted in 2015, the Habitat Restoration and Enhancement Act expedites the permit process with the California Department of Fish & Wildlife for small-scale, voluntary projects that improve rural habitats, urban watersheds and coastal water quality.